Graph Representation-based Model Poisoning on the Heterogeneous Internet of Agents

 Given \(\mathcal{F}(t)\) and \(\mathcal{A}(t)\), the topological structure of the graph \(\mathcal{G}\) can be constructed.
 The VGAE comprises a graph convolutional network (GCN) encoder and decoder.
 The encoder then maps \(\mathcal{G}\) into a lower-dimensional representation.
-We design the encoder based on an \(M\)-layer GCN architecture, which learns a representation that captures the internal features of \(\mathcal{G}\).
+We design the encoder based on a \(L\)-layer GCN architecture, which learns a representation that captures the internal features of \(\mathcal{G}\).
 The encoded representation is then fed into the decoder, which reconstructs the original graph using the lower-dimensional representation and generates the reconstructed adjacency matrix.
-Finally, a malicious local model \(\mathbf w_j'(t)\) is obtained by graph signal processing.
+Finally, a malicious local update \( \Delta \mathbf w_j'(t)\) is obtained based on graph signal processing and subgradient descent.